TEE-Attestation/snp_pytools/README.md

 ```
 python print_report.py -f path/to/report.bin [-d]
 ```
-or if installed with pip use `snp-print ...`.
+or if installed with pip use `sev-print ...`.

 - `-f` or `--file`: Path to the attestation report file (default: report.bin)
 - `-d` or `--debug`: Enable debug mode for additional output